 What’s with all that racket?
 It is Wasby, my new crochet raccoon pattern.
 Here he finally is!
 I’ve called him Wasby, as raccoons are called ‘wasbeer’ in Dutch.

 With a nice frontal picture, meet my crochet raccoon!

-The crochet pattern for Wasby the raccoon you can find in my shop and in my shop at Ravelry.
+The crochet pattern for Wasby the raccoon you can find in my shop at Ravelry, Etsy or order it here.
 Wasby is made with Lett Lopi, a 100% wool.
 I have chosen to use a light beige for the light parts of the raccoon and the darkest brown you can find for the dark parts.
 It gives him a more warm and rustic look.
 In the pattern you can find a clear and colour coded description of how to crochet and assemble this animal, with extra illustrations and example pictures at the bottom to help you get everything right.
 In the pattern you can also find what materials you need, the yarn colour numbers, in short, everything you need to know to make your own whimsical raccoon amigurumi.
 All the additional information you need to know about this pattern you can find in the shop listings.

 Hi, I purchased your pattern for this cute little guy on craftsy and I was wondering about the nose.
 It looks to be crocheted but the pattern calls for animal safety nose.
 Do you have the direction for a crochet nose?

 It is a safety nose.
 If you crochet one, try to make a magic ring as small as possible and close it right away.